KobusErasmus/jetmp/README.md

 ```
 jetmp template.html json.json --escape-html
 ```
-This escapes the following six characters: &, <, >, ", ', `.
+This escapes the following five characters: &, <, >, ", and '.

 Please note that this might not be sufficient for your security.
 For more info,
 see: